jimken123/soda/steps/Relativity/RelativitySendQuery.md

 ---
-title: RelativitySendQuery Step | Sequence Connector for Relativity Documentation
+title: RelativitySendQuery Step | Phoenix Connector for Relativity Documentation
 sidebar_label: RelativitySendQuery
 description: Query for Workspaces, Documents, RDOs and System Types.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Relativity]
 hide_title: true
 hide_table_of_contents: true